rl1987/trickster.dev/tricksterblog/content/post/you-probably-dont-need-aws-and-are-better-off-without-it.md

-This can be largely avoided by limiting the code and infra dependencies to things that can be replaced with acceptable cost, such as basic EC2 instances with mainstream Linux distributions and open source equivalents to AWS stuff e.g. Terraform instead of CloudFormation, MinIO instead of S3 and so on.
+This can be largely avoided by limiting the code and infra dependencies to things that can be replaced with acceptable cost, such as basic EC2 instances with mainstream Linux distributions and open source equivalents to AWS stuff e.g. PostgreSQL instead of DynamoDB, MinIO instead of S3 and so on.
 The flipside of this approach is that by avoiding AWS-specific services and tools we maybe also be not getting the maximum value from AWS.
 For example, if all you use are vanilla servers with Debian Linux you don't truly need AWS - there are simpler and